Temporary Outdoor Patio Program

 - comply with all applicable City of Hamilton By-laws

-- adhere to all applicable public health requirements, including an COVID-19 related public health requirements as all as all Provincial Orders
+- adhere to all applicable public health requirements

 - permit alcohol service or consumption of alcohol with Alcohol and Gaming Commission of Ontario (AGCO) and City of Hamilton approval